TonyTTTTT/TW-Finance-Analysis/README.md

 # TW-finance-analysis
 This project aim to analysis&amp;predict the trend of Taiwan's finance

+## 2022/5/25
+- Fail to call api to backend by directly embed url in homepage without setupProxy

 ## 2022/2/8
 - Setup the scratching routine for scratching TAIEX and Foreign-Fund on linux8
 - No need to deploy advanced server on linux8, npm start is sufficient